NEAvACC/Khartoum-Dataset/README.md

-# VATSYS Sudan Sector File
+# Khartoum-Dataset

-A vatSys Dataset for the Addis Ababa FIR on VATSIM.
+A vatSys Dataset for the Khartoum FIR on VATSIM.